Awais-cb/php_oop_concepts/php8/README.md

    ```

 These features aim to improve the readability, simplicity, and performance of PHP code.
 They make coding in PHP more efficient and enjoyable.

+6. **Just in Time Compilation (JIT):**
+- JIT, or Just-In-Time compilation, in PHP 8 is like having a super-fast assistant who translates your PHP code into a language the computer understands just before it's needed.
+Instead of explaining your code line by line every time, this assistant quickly translates it into a form the computer can understand directly before it's run.
+This helps speed up the execution of your PHP scripts because the computer doesn't have to spend time figuring out what each line of code means every time it's run.
+It's like having a handy translator who works on demand to make things faster.